Joonsey/joonsey.github.io/README.md

 ### Do you have any other hobbies?

 Yes!
-I play World of Warcraft at a competetive level, among many other games.
+I play World of Warcraft at a competitive level, among many other games.
 I have a Steam library of around 600 games.
 I aspire to become proficient in almost every competitive enviornment I am in.
-I qualify as top 0.5% - 15% in most of the games I play
+I qualify as top 0.5% - 20% in most of the games I play

 ### My most recent projects